Think Twice Before Attaching That Large File

 What is the format?

-Only attach files in a format that you know the other side has the software to view.
+Only attach files in a format you know the other side has the software to view.
 You know this because you asked first.

 File Size of Graphics